pnlbwh/TBSS/README.md

 ### ii. transform/template

 If a template is given, input images are registered with the template.
-On the other hand, if a template is not given/`--studyTemplate` branch is specified, a template is created in the pipeline.
-Corresponding transform files:
+On the other hand, if a template is not given/`--studyTemplate` branch is specified, a template is created in the pipeline at `template` directory.
-`*Affine.mat` and `*Warp*.nii.gz` are created in `transform/template` directory.
+Corresponding transform files: `*0GenericAffine.mat` and `*1Warp.nii.gz` are created in `transform/template` directory.

 Moreover, same directory is used to store transform files if a template is further registered to another space (i.e. MNI).